-But like J Park, are you willing to put in the hard work for two years before seeing any results or will you take the easy way out like those poor souls trading the Forex in France?
+But like J Park, are you willing to put in the hard work for two years before seeing any results, or will you take the easy way out like those poor souls trading the Forex in France?

 How much money you can make in the market comes down to two simple things: (1) your ability to profit on a consistent basis and (2) your starting capital.

-Please remember that you need to first put your focus on turning a consistent profit and not on your earning potential.
+Please remember you need to first put your focus on turning a consistent profit and not on your earning potential.

-Beyond the wealth of content we have on Tradingsim, our flagship product is a market replay platform, which you can use to reach your 10,000 hours of practice in order to become one of the top 10% traders.
-You can also use our platform to simulate how you would have performed over the last year, so you can get a hard number of how much money you would have made.
+Beyond the wealth of content we have on Tradingsim, our flagship product is a market replay platform, which you can use to reach your 10,000 hours of practice in order to become one of the top 10% of traders.
+You can use our platform to simulate your performance over the last 3 years.

 To learn more about how we can help your trading performance, please look at our latest offerings on our homepage or reach out to us at email@example.com